Motco Sells 7,627 Shares of Public Service Enterprise Group Incorporated (NYSE:PEG)

 Public Service Enterprise Group Dividend Announcement

 The company also recently declared a quarterly dividend, which was paid on Friday, December 29th.
-Investors of record on Friday, December 8th were paid a $0.57 dividend.
+Investors of record on Friday, December 8th were given a dividend of $0.57 per share.
 The ex-dividend date was Thursday, December 7th.
 This represents a $2.28 annualized dividend and a yield of 3.88%.
-Public Service Enterprise Group’s dividend payout ratio (DPR) is presently 40.64%.
+Public Service Enterprise Group’s dividend payout ratio is presently 40.64%.

 Insider Activity

-In other news, CEO Ralph A. Larossa sold 1,374 shares of the company’s stock in a transaction on Friday, December 1st.
-The stock was sold at an average price of $63.01, for a total transaction of $86,575.74.
-Following the completion of the sale, the chief executive officer now directly owns 110,702 shares in the company, valued at approximately $6,975,333.02.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In other news, CEO Ralph A. Larossa sold 1,374 shares of the business’s stock in a transaction on Friday, December 1st.
-The stock was sold at an average price of $63.01, for a total transaction of $86,575.74.
-Following the completion of the transaction, the chief executive officer now owns 110,702 shares of the company’s stock, valued at approximately $6,975,333.02.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Ralph A. Larossa sold 4,122 shares of the business’s stock in a transaction on Thursday, November 2nd.
-The stock was sold at an average price of $63.00, for a total value of $259,686.00.
-Following the transaction, the chief executive officer now directly owns 112,076 shares of the company’s stock, valued at approximately $7,060,788.
+In other news, CEO Ralph A. Larossa sold 4,122 shares of Public Service Enterprise Group stock in a transaction dated Thursday, November 2nd.
+The shares were sold at an average price of $63.00, for a total value of $259,686.00.
+Following the sale, the chief executive officer now owns 112,076 shares in the company, valued at $7,060,788.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In other news, CEO Ralph A. Larossa sold 1,374 shares of the firm’s stock in a transaction dated Friday, December 1st.
+The shares were sold at an average price of $63.01, for a total value of $86,575.74.
+Following the transaction, the chief executive officer now directly owns 110,702 shares of the company’s stock, valued at $6,975,333.02.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CEO Ralph A. Larossa sold 4,122 shares of the firm’s stock in a transaction dated Thursday, November 2nd.
+The stock was sold at an average price of $63.00, for a total transaction of $259,686.00.
+Following the completion of the transaction, the chief executive officer now directly owns 112,076 shares in the company, valued at $7,060,788.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 6,096 shares of company stock worth $382,912.
+Insiders have sold a total of 6,096 shares of company stock worth $382,912 over the last 90 days.
 0.57% of the stock is currently owned by company insiders.

 Public Service Enterprise Group Incorporated, through its subsidiaries, operates as an energy company primarily in Mid-Atlantic United States.
 The company operates through PSE&G and PSEG Power.
 The PSE&G segment transmits electricity; distributes electricity and gas to residential, commercial, and industrial customers, as well as invests in solar generation projects, and energy efficiency and related programs; and offers appliance services and repairs.